ngin102/Guess-It/README.md

 ```

 ## How to Play
-"Guess It" is a word-guessing game in which you must guess an English word.
-If you guess a word that is alphabetically before the one you're supposed to guess, a green arrow will point up; if it comes after, a purple arrow will point down.
+"Guess It!" is a word-guessing game in which you must guess an English word.
+If you guess a word that is alphabetically before the one you're supposed to guess, a green arrow will point up.
+If it comes after, a red arrow will point down.
 Keep guessing until you "Guess It!"

 #### Game Modes
 #### Regular Mode